nayim21/TMSer/README.md

 *Exploratory Data Analysis

-This project uses some databases,
+This project uses some databases,then
 *Import some library
 *load Database
 *Visualization